xpeng000/git_basics/README.md

 git push 						//push to GitHub repo

-git status 						//show the status of the GitHub repo On branch master nothing to commit, working tree clean
+git status 						//show the status of the GitHub repo

+this is what I have on my terminal after git status:
+    On branch master
+    nothing to commit, working tree clean

-git log 						//show all commit history on the branch you’re on this is what I have on my terminal for git log: commit 57be0239ebcaf3e25e33d9259b537aacbe279ddc (HEAD -> master)
+git log 						//show all commit history on the branch you’re on

+this is what I have on my terminal after git log:
+    commit 57be0239ebcaf3e25e33d9259b537aacbe279ddc (HEAD -> master)
     Author: Rachel Peng <xpeng@brandeis.edu> //with the user name and email we entered
     Date:   Fri Aug 7 14:25:52 2020 +0800
                 added html file

 Git Branches